 - B. In order to build and maintain a meaningful library collection, relevant input from the faculty covering those library resources is needed to support and supplement classroom instruction.
-Accordingly, faculty members have a responsibility to the students and the College to ensure that library resources are adequate in their areas of expertise and that new materials are requested in a timely manner to maintain an upto-date collection. - C. Depending on the size and organization of the campus/site, each academic division of the campus/site is assigned a Library Liaison to assist faculty members in the selection of materials for their disciplines. - D. Students are encouraged to participate in the selection process. - E. The Library Liaisons will annually solicit information from faculty on their instructional needs and the educational requirements of students to ensure that the Collection Development policy remains current and useful.
+Accordingly, faculty members have a responsibility to the students and the College to ensure that library resources are adequate in their areas of expertise and that new materials are requested in a timely manner to maintain an up-to-date collection. - C. Each academic division of the College is assigned a Library Liaison to assist faculty members in the selection of materials for their disciplines. - D. Students are encouraged to participate in the selection process. - E. The Library Liaisons will annually solicit information from faculty on their instructional needs and the educational requirements of students to ensure that the Collection Development policy remains current and useful.
 A Material Request Form is available online and in the course management system to meet the needs of the Delgado community year-round.